As a beginner when you get started, you come across a plethora of video editing tools.

 4. DaVinci Resolve Vs. Premiere Pro – Tutorials for Learning

-Premiere Pro has a lot of beginner, intermediate and advanced tutorials compared to the DaVinci Resolve materials online.
+Premiere Pro has a lot of beginners, intermediate and advanced tutorials compared to the DaVinci Resolve materials online.

 You can find tutorials on almost any topic in Premiere Pro.
 It has your back covered.